-Fly with a Spitfire at the Imperial War Museum, Duxford which was home to the very first Supermarine Spitfire squadron in 1938.
-As you take to the skies in a de Havilland Dragon Rapide that iconic
+Fly with a Spitfire at the Imperial War Museum, Duxford, home to the very first Spitfire squadron in 1938.
+These Duxford Spitfire flights see you take to the skies in a de

-shape will come into view giving you a unique perspective of this famous aircraft.
-This Duxford Spitfire experience also includes free entry to the IWM Duxford.
+Havilland Dragon Rapide, then that iconic shape will come into view, giving you a unique perspective of this famous aircraft.
+Included with your Duxford Spitfire experience is

 Imperial War Museum, Duxford, Cambridgeshire